levoxtrip/TKB/docs/topics/VCVRack/basics/Basics.md

 To create a clock signal there are a lot of clock modules available.

 ## Trigger
-Short burst signal of voltage.
+Short burst signal of voltage that goes `HIGH` and directly goes back to `LOW` state.

+Triggers get used for example for envelopes that control percussive sounds which lack sustain phase.

 ## Gate
 Voltage signal that is used to control the duration of an event.
 Unlike *triggers* gates are longer, sustained signals that remain high for the duration of the event - could be a note being played.